 Pax Britannica is a narrative history podcast covering the empire upon which the sun never set.
 Beginning with the accession of James VI of Scotland to the throne of England, Pax Britannica will follow the people and events that created an empire that dominated the globe.
 Hosted by PhD candidate in British Imperial history Samuel Hume, and based on extensive scholarship and primary sources, along with interviews with experts in their field, Pax Britannica aims to explain the rise and eventual fall of the largest empire in history, and how peaceful the ‘British Peace’ was actually was.

 Welcome to Pontifacts; ranking all the Popes from Peter to Francis!
 In this light-hearted, only slightly blasphemous podcast, Bry and Fry go through the lives of the Pontiffs, and rate them based on our very valid and not subjective at all categories, to determine which Pope was the popiest Pope that ever Poped.

 Dedicated to exploring presidential history from the founding of the office in 1789 to the present day.
 Jerry systematically explores the people and events that made each administration and the office in general.

 Marco Cappelli traces the long and complex history of Italy from Constantine to the present day, passing through the late empire, late antiquity, the early Middle Ages, the Italy of municipalities and lordships, the Renaissance, and the centuries of Spanish domination.
 Podcasts are in Italian.

-The History of Spain Podcast
+The French History Podcast